aminophen/plautopatch/README.md

 - pxpdfpages.sty:
     Patch for pdfpages.sty (by An­dreas Matthias) to support Japanese-style crop marks (called 'tombow' in Japanese).
     Can be used on pLaTeX/upLaTeX.
+- pxpgfrcs.sty:
+    Patch for pgfrcs.sty (part of PGF) to support Japanese classes for vertical writing.
+    Can be used on pLaTeX/upLaTeX.

 ## Installation